pfalcon/pycopy/docs/reference/glossary.rst

         implementations.
 For example, MicroPython does a lot of things differently than CPython, while still aspiring to be a Python language implementation.

+    fragmentation
+        Fragmentation is a phenomenon of any dynamic memory allocation system when free memory is spread across a number of chunks, so while total amount of free memory may be high, allocating a contiguous chunk of memory is possible only within the size of the largest free chunk.
+Note that fragmentation is not just an issue of scripting languages or MicroPython in particular, a C program performing dynamic allocation is subject to the same issues.
+To understand a problem better, consider following
+        example: there're 4K of memory total, and application consecutively allocates 1K chunks, numbered #0, #1, #2, #3.
+Then if application frees chunks #1 and #3, there're total 2K of free memory.
+However, it's possible to allocate a chunk with the maximum size of 1K only.
+        Measures to fight fragmentation include: 1) preallocation (static allocation) and inplace operations; 2) compacting garbage collection.
+Static allocation is a well-known technique oftentimes used in C. Unlike many other scripting languages, Python provides excelent capabilities for inplace operations on preallocated buffers and objects, and MicroPython extends it even further.
+        Compacting garbage collection is however an open topic.

     GPIO
         General-purpose input/output.
 The simplest means to control